Tools4everBV/HelloID-Conn-SA-Full-Google-Mailbox-AddOrRemoveDelegate/README.md

 For more information, please see: [Create a Google Cloud project](https://developers.google.com/workspace/guides/create-project).

 ### Enable Google Workspace APIs
 Next, enable the necessary Google Workspace APIs in your Google Cloud project.
-For this connector, we use the **Admin SDK API**.
+For this connector, we use the **Admin SDK API** and the **Gmail API**.

 Follow these steps:

 1. In your Google Cloud project, navigate to the “APIs & Services” > “Library” section.
 2. Search for “Admin SDK” and enable it.
+3. Search for “Gmail API” and enable it.

 For more information, please see: [Enable Google Workspace APIs](https://developers.google.com/workspace/guides/enable-apis).